I’m going to ask you a question, and I’d like for you to answer impulsively without overthinking it.

 When you’re socially intelligent, you move away from a single-channel view.
-In single-channel marketing you focus your social strategies on a single means of reaching your customers.
-That might work for a while if you’re just starting up with your brand however, if you’re a well-established brand, single-channel marketing isn’t an option – your customers aren’t using just one channel to talk about you and reach out to you, so why should you?
+In single-channel marketing, you focus your social strategies on a single means of reaching your customers.
+That might work for a while if you’re starting up with your brand, however, if you’re a well-established employer brand, single-channel marketing isn’t an option – your customers aren’t using just one channel to talk about you and reach out to you, so why should you?

-A lot of brands feel satisfied and complacent having a cross-channel approach to their social marketing.
-However, today’s customers don’t distinguish between channels: they expect to be able top contact you or convert across all the channels they have available – from browsing your catalogue on an iPhone to then purchasing on a desktop, for instance.
-Your customers are now channel agnostic, and it may involve intricate technology and an elaborate orchestration to make it all work for you but you’ll ultimately become a channel agnostic brand, and that is the ultimate level of social/marketing maturity: omni-channel marketing.
-Omni-channel marketing is when the lines between your channels are so blurred that there’s no distinction between channels, digital (online) and analogue (e.g. “physical” stores) are blended in perfectly.
+A lot of employer brands feel satisfied and complacent having a cross-channel approach to their social marketing.
+However, today’s customers don’t distinguish between channels: they expect to be able to contact you or convert across all the channels they have available – from browsing your catalog on an iPhone to then purchasing on a desktop, for instance.
+Your customers are now channel agnostic, and it may involve complex technology and an elaborate orchestration to make it all work for you, but you’ll ultimately become a channel agnostic brand, and that is the ultimate level of social/marketing maturity: omnichannel marketing.
+Omni-channel marketing is when the lines between your channels are so blurred that there’s no distinction between channels, digital (online) and analog (e.g., “physical” stores) are blended in perfectly.